sixwin01-ops/sixwin01-ops/README.md

 ## Hi there 👋
+I am learning to use Github effectively, efficiently and securely.

 <!--
 **sixwin01-ops/sixwin01-ops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.